Sexual Misconduct and Discrimination

 Contact: 541-322-2047

-Website: osucascades.edu/counseling-clinic
+Website: osucascades.edu/student-health-and-wellness/services-provided/counseling-services

 Available to meet during business hours for counseling.
 Provides support and counseling for students who have experienced unwanted sexual contact or relationship violence.